-- Utilize Sundays and holidays for long study hours or to catch up to what was being taught in the class.
-Revise and practice lots of problems.
+- Utilize holidays for long study hours or to catch up to what was being taught in the class.

-What if I am not able to follow a timetable for JEE/NEET?
+What if you are not able to follow a study schedule for JEE/ NEET?

-Keep in mind that there is no one ideal timetable that suits all aspirants.
-Your preparation schedule can depend on many factors like – how much hours you spend in school and coaching?
-Do you like to study early morning or evening time is most comfortable?
+Keep in mind that there is no one ideal schedule that suits all aspirants.
+Your study schedule can depend on many factors like – how much hours you spend in school and coaching?
+Do you like to study early morning or evening?
 It differs from person to person.

-Don’t worry if you are not able to make or follow your timetable.
+Don’t worry if you are not able to make or follow your study schedule.
 Study with full concentration without any kind of distractions.
 You can target minimum hours of study every day, irrespective of the time slot.

 Set weekly targets, like completing a topic in this week, etc. Study at least 4 to 5 hours daily by yourself.
-Divide time accordingly to subjects.
-Give more time to those subjects which you don’t have interest and try to create interest in those subjects.
+Divide time according to subjects.
+Give more time to those subjects which you don’t have interest in and try to create interest in those subjects.

 List some of the things you do daily.
-Do they require a timetable to be done?
-NO. This is because they have become your habit.
+Do they require a schedule to be done?
+No. This is because they have become your habit.
 Make JEE or NEET preparation your habit.